cakeoven/CakeTwitterBootstrap/README.md

 CakeTwitterBootstrap
 ====================

-Some helpers of for twiter bootstrap front end framework.
+CakePHP Helpers for using twiter bootstrap front end framework.

+It also uses chosen.